Gamified Student Website

-Turning a gamified mobile learning experience about puberty into a desktop interface.
+Turning a gamified mobile learning experience about health and puberty into a desktop interface.

 My Role